Chrissy Teigen Visits the Zoo with Kids & Shares Sweet Video of Luna Calling an Animal ‘Mama’

 It doesn’t get much cuter than this!

-While enjoying a family-filled day at the zoo in Bali with her husband John Legend and their two kids Luna Simone, 2, and 12-week-old son Miles Theodore, Chrissy Teigen documented some of her daughter’s adorable hijinks.
+While enjoying a family-filled day at the zoo in Bali with her husband John Legend and their two kids Luna Simone, 2, and 3- month-old son Miles Theodore, Chrissy Teigen documented some of her daughter’s adorable hijinks.

 In one photo, her eldest child let out a mighty roar while standing next to a terrifying-looking — but fake — crocodile, whose mouth was wide open.